Last updated on December 24, 2025

 Serpentine Curve | Illustration by Kekai Kotaki

-Meanwhile you have decks with their curve really only peaking where spells cost 4, to 7 mana.
+Meanwhile you have decks with their curve really only peaking with spells that cost between 4-7 mana.
 Tons of big stuff means you need tons of mana and can call for tons of lands to complement this.
 Your mana curve is often the easiest way to find your starting point for how many lands you need.

 Card Draw and Cantrips